January 31st, 2022

 Section 1.
 There shall be a pin known as the Phi Society pin that may be worn by any member of the Society who desires to purchase it.

 Section 2.
-A model of the pin shall be kept by the Secretary-Treasurer as the permanent property of the Phi Society.
+A model of the pin shall be kept by the Parliamentarian as the permanent property of the Phi Society.

 Section 3.
 The emblem of the Phi Society shall be a Maltese cross with its arms joined by a circle upon which there shall be written: “Virtus, Libertas, et Scientia” and in the center of which there shall appear the Greek letter Phi.